LogtalkDotOrg/logtalk3/scripts/embedding/eclipse/NOTES.md

 	PowerShell script for Windows systems

-Both scripts create a `logtalk.eco` file with the Logtalk compiler and runtime and an optional `application.eco` file for an application.
+Both scripts create a `logtalk.eco` file with the Logtalk compiler and runtime and an optional `application.eco` file for an application plus an optional application startup goal.
+When a loader option is used, a `loader.eco` file is also created.

 The `.eco` files can be loaded using the `-f` command-line option.
-For example, `eclipse -L iso -t user -f logtalk.eco -f application.eco`.
+For example, `eclipse -L iso -t user -f loader.eco`.
 Note that the `-L iso -t user` must be used to successfully load the generated `*.eco` files.

 Usage
 -----